Ben has been a geek all of his life, and as such, his expertise tends to fall into gaming and technology.

 Each of your mining buildings in SimCity 2013 has several things in common like the identifier sign and the additional mining shafts that allow digging over a larger area.
 Each also allows the addition of up to four delivery truck garages and allows for a delivery truck to haul 5 tons of material at a time per garage from the mine to a viable trade location.
 This could be something like a trade port or directly to an industry building that uses it like a power plant.

-If your end goal is to send a lot of metals to a great work you don't need to change your exporting strategy.
+Tip: If your end goal is to send a lot of metals to a great work you don't need to change your exporting strategy.
 Setting your local Trade Port to use the metals locally will send all of the Metal and Alloy your project needs out to it, but you can set the trade port to Export your metals and the Great Work will still get what it needs.
 It will take a little bit longer, but it won't break the bank.

+It's time to take it to the next level.
 After you've sold a significant amount of metals you'll have access to the Metals HQ and one upgrade.
 This upgrade should almost always be the Smelting Factory as it will get your economic engine running in high gear and will help you make money hand over fist.
 The Smelting Division will cost 200K however, with the base Smelting Factory costing another 54,500, so make sure you've built up a significant amount of cash to keep yourself safe from budget shortfalls till you’re in full production.

 The Smelting Factory comes by default with one Metals Furnace.
 Although it might be tempting to remove that module and replace it with an Alloy Furnace you should keep it for the time being.
 The only resource you need to construct metal is Ore, so if you ever have problems with your Coal supply at one point or another your factories won't completely shut down, allowing you at least some income to help fix the problem.